-Recent advances in large language models (LLMs) like GPT-4 and ChatGPT have led to their widespread use in applications like dialogue systems and legal services.
+Advances in large language models (LLMs) like GPT-4 and ChatGPT have led to their widespread use in applications like dialogue systems and legal services.
 However, LLMs remain vulnerable to generating harmful content when provided carefully crafted inputs.

-A new paper titled "Prompt Packer: Deceiving LLMs through Compositional Instruction with Hidden Attacks" introduces a novel attack framework called Compositional Instruction Attacks (CIA) that can trick LLMs into generating harmful responses.
+A paper titled "Prompt Packer: Deceiving LLMs through Compositional Instruction with Hidden Attacks" introduces a novel attack framework called Compositional Instruction Attacks (CIA) that can trick LLMs into generating harmful responses.

 Image Source: Jiang, S., Chen, X., & Tang, R. (2023).
 Prompt Packer: Deceiving LLMs through Compositional Instruction with Hidden Attacks. arXiv preprint arXiv:2310.10077.